apmfree78/jbook/README.md

 Implimented Monaco Editor to provide best user experience.
 It's the same editor used in VS Code.

-This editor provides basic syntax error checking, and syntax coloring.
+I've configured this Editor to provide basic syntax error checking, syntax coloring, and IntelliSence.

 *Plus, I added a `Format` button at the upper right of each code cell that when clicked uses Prettier to format the user inputed code.*